 Whistler Summer Activities: 8 Fun Ways to Enjoy the Great Outdoors

 Whistler-Blackcomb ranks as one of the top ski destinations in North America, however the fun doesn’t end when the snow melts.
 With summer highs around 80 degrees and fresh mountain air, Whistler provides a large playground for visitors and locals to enjoy during warmer seasons.
-Guest will also find variety, providing both relaxed hot spots and options for action-packed adventures.
+Guest will also find both relaxed hot spots and options for action-packed adventures.
 Read on to learn about the top Whistler summer activities.

 8 Whistler Summer Activities for Outdoor Lovers